IFRS 15 Explained: The 5-Step Model for Revenue

 You must estimate the amount of variable consideration you expect to receive and include it in the transaction price.
 However, you can only do this if it's "highly probable" that you won't have to reverse a significant amount of that revenue later.
 This requires sound judgment and often relies on historical data and experience.
 There are many revenue recognition examples that can help illustrate how to handle these situations in practice.

-Significant Financing
+Identifying a Significant Financing Component

 Sometimes, the payment schedule in a contract doesn't align with when goods or services are delivered.
 If there's a long delay—generally more than a year—between when you deliver and when your customer pays, IFRS 15 suggests the contract includes a significant financing component.
 Essentially, you are providing a loan to your customer.